 There is more information about trust deeds on our page Trust Deeds in Scotland.

 If you have no money left over to pay your debts, or you have so little that it will take many years for you to re-pay your debts under the current arrangements you have negotiated with your creditors you may want to look at bankruptcy (sequestration) as an option.
 Your creditors can also choose to apply to sequestrate you.
 There are several routes to sequestration and money advice is compulsory before you can be made bankrupt.
 The routes are:

-- you can apply yourself if you have low income (for example only on benefits) and assets of less that £2,000 and you owe at least £1,500.
+- a money adviser can apply for you if you have no disposable income or are on benefits, you have assets of less than £2,000 and you owe at least £1,500.
 This route is called the Minimal Asset Process (MAP)

 Choosing sequestration can take away the pressure from you of trying to pay creditors or negotiate with them.
 You are allowed to keep certain things, like household goods and a reasonable amount to live on.

 When the sequestration is arranged, you can make a fresh start.
-You may be expected to pay a contribution towards your debt under a 'debtor contribution order'.
-This would be payable for up to 4 years in total unless your circumstances change at which point your situation would be reassessed.
+You may have to pay a contribution towards your debt under a 'debtor contribution order'.
+You'll have to pay this for up to 4 years in total unless your circumstances change at which point your situation will be reassessed.
 In many cases, you could be discharged from sequestration after only one year but this is not automatic.
 There are some disadvantages to sequestration, for example, if you have any assets like a house or other property you may lose them but there are some safeguards to protect your family from losing their home if they live with you.